 A timesheet is a popular visual tool for showing how each hour is being used.
 Timesheets are tracked manually, typically using a spreadsheet like Excel, but can also be done with pen and paper.
 What’s important to remember is not to get too caught up in creating and optimizing the tool.
 Instead, there are plenty of free online templates and resources for tracking your hours so that you can spend more of your time on what’s important.

 The downside to manual tracking is that it can be time-consuming and just add to the amount of work you have to do.
-Instead, choose a time tracker like Rize that will improve your productivity.
+Instead, choose an AI time tracker like Rize that will improve your productivity.

 Rize runs automatically in the background, keeping track of what you’re doing and how much time you’re spending on different activities.
 Plus, with app features and functionality like customizable categories, Google Calendar integration, and project tagging, you can easily differentiate between work that’s billable and non-billable.